 Easy Baked Hot Wings + Buffalo Gravy Recipe Notes:

-- If you like, you can pour the liquid off while you are baking frozen wings, before broiling them.
+- Remember, you can pour the liquid off while you are baking frozen wings, before broiling them.
 Use this liquid for the chicken broth in the buffalo gravy recipe.
 You’ll save money on boxed broth, and waste less!

-- You can make a double batch and eat the baked wings as leftovers for lunches, etc. Keep in mind that they won’t be as crispy, but they’ll still taste great!
+- Leftover wings are great for lunches, etc. Keep in mind leftovers won’t be as crispy, but they’ll still taste great!
 To reheat, make sure you heat low and slow.
-If you heat them on a super high high (like full power in the microwave) they will get tough instead of tender.
+If you heat them on a super high high (like full power in the microwave) they might get tough instead of tender.

 - If you want both sides of your wings crispy, flip the wings halfway through the broil time (you may have to broil a little longer as well).
 I’m usually not patient enough for this, but if you want to, go for it!